DanielBrill20/spotify-pixel-art-display/README.md

 3.	**5V 4A (minimum) PSU**
       - **Note:** LED panels draw quite a lot of current, and they struggle when powered by an inconsistent or overloaded PSU.
 Between the panel, ESP32, potentially other peripherals in the future, and wanting to operate at about 50% max amperage, I opted for a 5V 9A (45W) PSU.
 Specifically, I’m using the [PEAMD72-10-B2]( https://www.ttelectronics.com/TTElectronics/media/ProductFiles/Datasheet/PEAMD72.pdf) from TT Electronics.
 4.	**Cables** for data and power (often come with the matrix)
       - **Note:** Not all wires are created equal!
 For any component undergoing current, it’s good to understand what’s the maximum current the component can safely withstand.
-Too many projects I see ignore this, using flimsy jumper wires to carry large amounts of current.
+Too many projects ignore this, using flimsy jumper wires to carry large amounts of current.
 The potential downsides?
 Damaged wires, melting plastic, fire?
 I’m no electrical engineer, but get thick enough wires!
-Here is a handy [Wiki and wire ampacity chart](https://en.wikipedia.org/wiki/American_wire_gauge).
+Here's a handy [Wiki and wire ampacity chart](https://en.wikipedia.org/wiki/American_wire_gauge).
 5.	**Screw terminal DC barrel jack connector**
 6.	**Computer (and power supply, storage, etc.)** to host the backend server.
 I’m using my Raspberry Pi Zero 2 W, which is the hub for all my projects.
 7.	**Optional: A diffuser screen.** I use a piece of translucent black acrylic that I cut to size.
-This diffuses the LEDs and improves contrast
+This diffuses the LEDs and improves contrast.
 8.	**Optional: A small fuse (0.75 – 1 A) and fuse holder**
       - For a clean assembly, I power the matrix and ESP with the same PSU.
 An ESP should never draw more current than it needs.
 However, due to the high amperage of the PSU, I figured it couldn’t hurt to add a safeguard between the PSU and ESP.